Instruction-based Time Series Editing: Instruction-based Time Series Editing

-Our time series decoder $\Psi$ leverages the self-attention mechanism from the Transformer architecture \cite{vaswani2017attention}, allowing it to model complex dependencies between the time series and instruction embeddings.
+\textbf{Conditional time series decoder $\Psi$.} Given a time series embedding $\mathbf{z}_x$ and an instruction embedding $\mathbf{z}_c$, the goal of the decoder $\Psi$ is to generate an edited time series $\hat{\mathbf{x}}$ of length $T$ that reflects the target condition encoded in $\mathbf{z}_c$ while preserving the unique characteristics of the input time series encoded in $\mathbf{z}_x$, Our time series decoder $\Psi$ leverages the self-attention mechanism from the Transformer architecture \cite{vaswani2017attention}, allowing it to model complex dependencies between the time series and instruction embeddings.
 It takes the time series and instruction embeddings as a token sequence of length 2, applies positional encoding, and processes them through eight attention-based blocks, each consisting of multi-head self-attention, feedforward layers, and residual connections.
 The self-attention mechanism allows each token to attend to both itself and other tokens.
 This enables the model to capture relationships within the time series embedding (e.g., between multi-resolution representations) and within the instruction embedding (e.g., between multiple conditions).
 It also models the relationships between the two modalities with respect to the mappings between the multi-resolution representations of time series and the multiple semantic conditions.
 Lastly, the output hidden state corresponding to the time series token is passed through a linear head to generate a time series $\hat{\mathrm{x}}$ of the same length $T$ as the input time series $\mathrm{x}$.

 \textbf{Training.} The goal of training is to learn a shared embedding space where time series and instruction embeddings align semantically, while accurately reconstructing the original time series from both modalities.
 InstructTime can be trained on datasets containing pairs of time series and corresponding descriptions $\left\{ (\mathrm{x}_i, \mathrm{c}_i) \right\}_{i=1}^{N}$, where $N$ denotes the sample size, by minimizing the following loss function: